 - a.
 The Prescribed Resolution Process permits the Dean of Students and the Student Organization to resolve allegations of Prohibited Conduct without engaging in a formal investigation.
-In these cases, the Dean of Students may determine that the preponderance of the evidence supports a conclusion that the Prohibited Conduct occurred without further investigation or meeting with the Student Organization's representative and send an outcomes letter to the Student Organization's Officer(s) outlining the determination, the outcomes, and the rationale for both. - b.
+In these cases, the Dean of Students may determine that the preponderance of the evidence supports a conclusion that the Prohibited Conduct occurred without further investigation or meeting with the Student Organization's representative and send an outcomes letter to the Student Organization's Officer(s) outlining the finding, the sanctions, and the rationale for both. - b.
 Upon receipt of this letter, the Student Organization may do one of the following: - 1.
-Accept the determinations and outcomes - 1.
-The Student Organization may agree in writing to waive its ability to be heard regarding the allegations of Prohibited Conduct and accept the determination and outcomes.
-If the Student Organization follows the directives outlined in the outcomes letter, the matter will be considered closed once the outcomes are completed.
-Failure to complete the outcomes may result in the Dean of Students opening an additional disciplinary action; or - 2.
-Decline to accept the determinations and outcomes - 1.
-The Student Organization may reject the determination, and the matter will be resolved through a University Investigation as described in Sec.
+Accept the finding and sanctions - A. If the Student Organization follows the directives outlined in the outcomes letter, the matter will be considered closed once the sanctions are completed.
+Failure to complete the sanctions may result in the Dean of Students opening an additional disciplinary action; or - 2.
+Accept the finding, but appeal the assessed sanctions with a written appeal to an Appellate Officer; or - 3.
+Decline to accept the findings and sanctions - A. The Student Organization may reject the findings, and the matter will be resolved through a University Investigation as described in Sec.
 6-507. - c.
-The Student Organization must notify the Dean of Students of their choice from the above within three (3) business days of receipt of the
+The Student Organization must notify the Dean of Students of their choice from the above within three (3) business days of receipt of the letter. - d.
+If the Student Organization does not respond to the letter, the findings and sanctions assessed by the Dean of Students will be formally adopted and the Student Organization must comply with the assessed sanctions.